-At first, glance, pairing colors together might seem easy, but it's a delicate art that can take decades to perfect—just ask any interior designer.
+At first glance, pairing colors together might seem easy, but it's a delicate art that can take decades to perfect—just ask any interior designer.
 The easiest, of course, is to start with neutral tones, but even these have intricacies that can be hard to get right.
-While it's true that gray paint colors typically pair well with anything, some hues are more suited together than others.
-Much of this science has to do with undertones and shades, which can both help inform your decision when picking a paint color or accessories for your home.
+While it's true that gray paint colors typically pair well with anything, some hues are better suited together than others.
+Much of this science has to do with undertones, which can help inform your decision when picking a paint color or accents for your home.

-Are you looking for the perfect tone to complement your charcoal walls or your gunmetal sofa?
-Here are ten great colors that go with gray, courtesy of paint experts and designers.
+If you're looking for the perfect shade to complement your charcoal walls or gunmetal sofa, here are nine great colors that go with gray, courtesy of paint experts and designers.

-With cool mid-tone grays that have blue undertones, consider cool green hues like fresh pistachio, light olive, or even a soft turquoise.
+When dealing with cool mid-tone grays that have blue undertones, consider cool green hues like fresh pistachio, light olive, or even a soft turquoise.
 Cool colors typically pair well with other cool colors.
-Following this rule will always help you make the right paint color choice.
+Following this rule will typically help you make the right paint color choice.

 Pink and gray have always been a popular color combination.
 The contrasting hues play off each other well and create a balance between the more serious gray shades and the playful pink hues.
 For a more sophisticated take on this combo, try a burgundy with hints of brown and gray undertones.

-If you're a diehard color-averse, black, white, and gray are your best color options to create a beautiful, striking contrast in your space.
-When using this combination, just be mindful of also adding in a few warmer tones like sand, chocolate brown, and taupe, to warm up the space.
+If you're averse to color, black, white, and gray are your best choices to create a striking contrast in your space.
+When using this combination, just be mindful to also add in a few warmer tones, like sand, chocolate brown, and taupe, to warm up the space.

 "This pale, slightly-green gray is tranquil and elegant," says Andrea Magno, a color and design expert at Benjamin Moore.
 She recommends using Silver Marlin in a living room, bedroom, or bathroom.
 For a monochromatic look, accessorize in varying shades of gray.

-North-facing rooms don't get a significant amount of natural light, so a cool gray paint color will make it feel more cold.
+North-facing rooms don't get a significant amount of natural light, so a cool gray paint color will make it feel even colder.
 In this case, opt for a warm gray paint color.

-Emma Beryl swears by Farrow & Ball’s infamous shade, Elephant Breath.
+Emma Beryl swears by Farrow & Ball’s beloved shade Elephant Breath.
 “It brings a rich sense of warmth to a space, but its gray undertones feel totally new and fresh,” she says.
-Renowned for its original inception by sought after British designer John Fowler, this taupe has made its way to bedrooms the world over.
-“It is the most perfect neutral taupe with a magenta undertone,” adds Decorist designer Jessica McCarthy, noting its earthy, yet romantic impact.
+Renowned for its original inception by sought-after British designer John Fowler, this taupe has made its way to bedrooms the world over.
+“It is the most perfect neutral taupe with a magenta undertone,” adds Decorist designer Jessica McCarthy, noting its earthy yet romantic feel.

 A white with gray undertones is ideal for spaces with a lot of natural light.

-When in doubt, go with a crisp and clean white.
+When in doubt, go with a crisp and clean white with a pale gray hue.
 "Paint color sets the tone of the space," says Utah-based interior designer Shea McGee.
 "A fresh white will make most spaces feel clean and updated instantly."
 This small living room looks light and refreshed thanks to the white paint color and large windows, which both make the space appear quite large.